The 2019 Work Rules and Labor Union Regulations will be available soon. Review the 2018 rules and regulations below.

 - If there is a question on site about what the Official Service Contractor versus an Exhibitor may do, please contact your NAB Floor Manager or a Freeman Management Representative.

-New - Rigging Requirements
+New for 2018 - Rigging Requirements

 Per new OSHA regulations, chain hoist is required for anything over 200 lbs., which differs from the limit of 250 lbs. last year.
 The new weight requirement will impact cost for signs that now require a chain hoist that didn’t previously.
 Please contact Freeman, if you have additional questions.